 MMS: Describe your songwriting process.
 Is it a total group collaboration?

 Mint Condition: Our songwriting process is varied.
 Sometimes a band member will bring an idea or musical framework to other band members for collaboration.
 At other times, an individual band member will write an entire song solo.
-And of course some songs are borne as group efforts in the rehearsal space.
+And of course, some songs are born as group efforts in the rehearsal space.

 MMS: You’re currently on tour.
 After two decades on the road, does it ever get tired?